The Directed Grid Theorem: From Webs to Fences

 Theorem~\ref{theo:main-fence} is now easily obtained from Theorem~\ref{thm:grid1} using the following lemma, which is (4.7) in \cite{ReedRST96}.
 It is easily seen that in the construction in \cite{ReedRST96} the top and bottom of the fence are subsets of the top and bottom of the acyclic grid it is constructed from.

-\begin{lemma} For every integer $p \geq 1$, there is an integer $p'' \geq 1$ such that every digraph with a $(p'',p'')$-grid has a $(p,p)$-fence such that the top and bottom of the fence are subsets of the top and bottom of the grid. \end{lemma}
+\begin{lemma} For every integer $p \geq 1$, there is an integer $p'' \geq 1$ such that every digraph with a $(p'',p'')$-grid has a $(p,p)$-fence such that the top and bottom of the fence are subsets of the top and bottom of the grid, respectively. \end{lemma}

 As we will be using this result frequently, we demonstrate the construction in Figure~\ref{fig:grid-fence}.
-Essentially, we construct the fence inside the grid by starting in the top left corner and then taking alternatingly vertical and horizontal parts of the acyclic grid.
-This yields the vertical paths of the fence (marked as thick black lines from the top left to the bottom right in the figure).
-To get the alternating horizontal paths we use the short paths marked in red in the figure.
+Essentially, we construct the fence inside the grid by starting at the top left corner and then taking alternatingly vertical and horizontal parts of the acyclic grid.
+This yields the vertical paths of the fence (marked as dotted black lines from the top left to the bottom right in the figure).
+To get the alternating horizontal paths we use the short paths marked by solid black arrows in the figure.
 Note that by this construction, the horizontal and vertical paths of the new fence each contain subpaths of the horizontal as well as vertical paths of the original grid.

 We now turn towards the proof of Theorem~\ref{thm:grid1}.
 We first need some definitions.